chaincodelabs/research-site/research-intro.md

 ## Reliability and Security

 Second-layer protocols rely on the availability of the base Bitcoin protocol.
-In Lightning, for example, a user must monitor the Bitcoin blockchain to dispute potential fraud attempts (or delegate this task to a third-party service).
+In Lightning, for example, a user must monitor the Bitcoin blockchain and dispute potential fraud attempts.[^3]

+[^3]: A user can delegate this task to a third-party service called a watchtower.

 Multiple papers have described attacks on this mechanism and suggested mitigations:

 * Harris and Zohar.
 [Flood & Loot: A Systemic Attack On The Lightning Network](https://arxiv.org/abs/2006.08513) describes an attack on LN by manipulating the pre-agreed on-chain fees for channel closure transactions.